 Jelly is one of the most effective oriole foods you can offer.
 Smooth grape jelly is best, but the birds will also take orange marmalade or red cherry, strawberry, apple, or raspberry jams or jellies.

 Offer jelly in small dishes, in a hollow orange rind, or smeared on an orange half and the orioles won’t be able to leave it alone.
-Do not, however, offer sugar free jellies; it is the sugar that gives the birds the necessary energy and calories they need.
+Do not, however, offer sugar free jellies or any jelly made with sugar substitutes.
+It is the sugar that gives the birds the necessary energy and calories they need, and artificial sugars may be toxic to birds.
 Ideally, organic jellies are best.

 More Tips for Feeding Orioles